Malaccamax

 Malaccamax is a naval architecture term for the largest tonnage of ship capable of fitting through the 25 m Strait of Malacca.
 Bulk carriers and supertankers have been built to this tonnage, and the term is chosen for very large crude carriers (VLCC).
 They can transport oil from Arabia to China.
 A typical Malaccamax tanker can have a maximum length of 333 m, beam of 60 m, draught of 20.5 m, and tonnage of 300,000 DWT.

 Similar terms Panamax, Suezmax and Seawaymax are used for the largest ships capable of fitting through the Panama Canal, the Suez Canal and Saint Lawrence Seaway, respectively.
-Aframax tankers are those with a deadweight tonnage of 80,000 to 120,000.